The Gambier Islands are part of French Polynesia, the French-controlled area of paradise that comprises the following:

 The Austral Archipelago, seven islands lying due south of the Society Islands, and home to the southern islands in French Polynesia.

 The Gambier Archipelago at the southeastern tip of Polynesia.
-This archipelago is made up of the main Gambier lagoon1, plus the Actéon (or Actaeon) group of islands and the atolls of Marutea Sud, Maria and Morane.
+This archipelago is made up of the main Gambier lagoon, plus the Actéon (or Actaeon) group of islands and the atolls of Marutea Sud, Maria and Morane.
 The Gambier lagoon comprises four main islands (Mangareva, Taravai, Akamaru and Aukena) and ten smaller islands or motus (including Agakauitai, and the coral motu of Totegegie, home to the airport).

 But it was the French evangelists who had the biggest impact on these remote islands.
 The record of Honoré Laval, the Jesuit priest who came to the Gambiers in 1834 with Father François Caret and Friar Columban Murphy in tow, is shameful and, unfortunately, typical.
 After converting and completely dominating Maputeoa, the last king, Laval ruled the islands as a despot.
 He set stringent rules (called the Mangarevan Code) and started a huge building programme in which he forced the people to erect more than 116 coral stone churches, convents, mills and other buildings, some of which are strewn all over Mangareva as ruins, and some of which are still standing and cared for, like the monstrously large cathedral in Rikitea.
 In the process Laval caused the death of over 5000 people, eliminating the will of the people to survive, and destroying an entire culture.
 The cathedral and ruins stand as monuments to his egomania, yet the inscription on the statue donated by France reads, 'His memory is blessed in these islands.'
 Laval's rule came to an end when Tahiti was declared a French protectorate in 1871; today, only a few pure blood Mangarevans are left, and there certainly aren't many people blessing Laval's memory.

 Rikitea is an interesting mixture of tropical primitiveness and modern influence.
-The islands are full of lush vegetation, with fruit trees everywhere that provide more fruit than the population can eat: the result is a paradise where you can walk around picking fruit whenever you want it, or even plucking one of the plentiful fishes or lobsters from the sea.
+The islands are full of lush vegetation, with fruit trees everywhere that provide more fruit than the population can eat; the result is a paradise where you can walk around picking fruit whenever you want it, or even plucking one of the plentiful fishes or lobsters from the sea.
 On the other hand, the shops sell canned fruit, canned fish and other western delicacies like Coca Cola and ice cream, and the islanders find it easier to buy cans than catch their own meals.
 It's a bizarre turnaround when you consider how westerners think of cans as a poor substitute for fresh produce.

 There are other problems too.
 The lobsters and fish inside the lagoon are not fit to eat for two reasons: there's a nasty red algae that originates in the vicinity of L'Île des Lapins, and then there's the bacterial contamination from raw sewage released off Île Mangareva.
-The locals told me that their lobsters were bad to eat because of the nuclear tests in nearby Mururoa: they said that the French had washed their contaminated ships down inside the atoll and had poisoned the fish.
-However this, like much of the local gossip relating to the nuclear tests, is just a myth: in fact the 1995 tests in Mururoa were performed underground in sealed chambers and no external contamination was possible, and in 1996 a test by the International Commission found no contamination in the Gambiers.
+The locals told me that their lobsters were bad to eat because of the nuclear tests in nearby Mururoa; they said that the French had washed their contaminated ships down inside the atoll and had poisoned the fish.
+However this, like much of the local gossip relating to the nuclear tests, is just a myth; in fact the 1995 tests in Mururoa were performed underground in sealed chambers and no external contamination was possible, and in 1996 a test by the International Commission found no contamination in the Gambiers.
 The only two instances of contaminated maritime vessels in the area happened when two rockets were launched through a mushroom cloud in a 1967 experiment to collect samples, but these were decontaminated at Hao in a dedicated facility.
-Nobody would deny that the 1995 tests were unfortunate given the gradual turn away from nuclear weaponry in the West, but it's easy – and unfair – to blame France for everything just because we can't understand how anyone could perform nuclear tests in paradise.
+Nobody would deny that the 1995 tests were unfortunate given the gradual turn away from nuclear weaponry in the West, but it's easy – and unfair – to blame France for everything just because we can't fathom how anyone could think of performing nuclear tests in such a paradise.